Nidhikumari-4/Data-Structures-and-Algorithms./README.md

   return 0;
 }
 ```
-   -   <b>Copy Constructor</b> - Copy constructor  is used to copy data of one object to another.They are also used to run a default code when an object is created.
+   -   <b>COPY CONSTRUCTOR</b> - Copy constructor  is used to copy data of one object to another.They are also used to run a default code when an object is created.

 ```cpp
 #include <iostream>